pitt-crc/user-manual/docs/slurm/vscode.md

 When your Jupyter notebooks depend on a customized conda environment, you can use customized conda environments in VS Code-Server.
 We have installed cell2location conda environment at /software/rhel9/manual/install/cell2location/0.1.4/python3.11, which can be used to execute the codes in the above Jupyter notebook.

-If you have not installed the basic the basic Python extension, install Python extension for Visual Studio Code.
+If you have not installed the basic Python extension, install Python extension for Visual Studio Code.

 ![](../_assets/img/bioinformatics/code_server_5.png)